 It can be discouraging if your bug doesn’t get fixed, or your feature request doesn’t get implemented.

 Does this mean that Adobe isn’t listening?
 No. All of the suggestions and reports are weighed up, and as with everything in life, they have to be prioritized.
-One thing I’ve learned through many years of beta testing is that bugs and feature requests are rarely as simple as they sound to us as users.
+One thing I’ve learned through many years of beta testing is that bugs and feature requests are rarely as simple as they sound to us.
 Fixing that “tiny irritating bug” may create another 10 much more serious bugs, and that “easy feature request” can have far reaching effects.

 So should we give up reporting bugs and requesting new features?
 No. A huge number of bugs do get fixed in every release and new features are also being added.
 Your feedback does count.